 Members of the division have also been awarded innumerable teaching awards by the residents in pediatrics, and have been cited as excellent teachers by several other disciplines.

-Teaching is provided at Danis Pediatrics, on the general ward services, in the well baby nursery at SSM Health St. Mary’s Medical Center, through formal and informal conferences for students and residents, and in specialty clinics staffed by general academic pediatrics faculty.
+Teaching is provided at Danis Pediatric Center, on the general ward services, in the well baby nursery at SSM Health St. Mary’s Hospital, through formal and informal conferences for students and residents, and in specialty clinics staffed by general academic pediatrics faculty.

 Our division members provide a wide variety of medical services to patients at SSM Health Cardinal Glennon Children’s Hospital.
 Danis Pediatric Center is the primary care practice of SLU's Department of Pediatrics, serving as the medical home for approximately 10,000 patients with 16,000 visits per year.

 The patients cared for at Danis Pediatric Center often have more serious acute and chronic medical problems and more social/economic problems than patients in a typical pediatric practice.
 The general academic pediatrics faculty, including the hospitalists in the division, provide general pediatric attending inpatient coverage for the general pediatric inpatient teams.